 Work up to it.
 If your goal is to run a marathon, start by building up enough strength to run a mile.
 Then as you get stronger, increase it to two miles.
 Slow but steady progress is easier, less stressful on your body and the healthiest way to reach your goals.

 If you still can't face going to a gym, bring the gym to your home.
-There are several home gyms available, just be sure to read reviews from companies like Consumer Reports before you make the final purchase.
+There are several home gyms available; just be sure to read reviews from companies like Consumer Reports before making the final purchase.
 And once the gym arrives?
 Put it where you'll see it every day.
 If it's in your face constantly, you're more likely to keep using it.

 Remember that you deserve it!
 Trying something new can be difficult at first, but over time you'll be exposed to new ideas, new people and make new friends.
 You'll feel more comfortable and relaxed.
 Your confidence will increase as you learn how the equipment works and see progress in your body.

-Take a deep breath and make the decision to change now.
+Take a deep breath and decide to change now.
 Don't wait another day.
 Before you know it, you'll become one of those very people you used to fear.
-A regular gym goer!
+A regular gym-goer!